peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 categories: [performance]
 icon: 🔥
 ---
-Normally, a raster image looks distorted or pixelated after being enlarged — especially if it contains graphics or text — but the technique I'm about to show you is all about blowing up tiny images and the results might surprise you.
+Normally, raster images look distorted or pixelated when enlarged — especially if they contain graphics or text — but the technique I'm about to show you is all about blowing up tiny images and the results might surprise you.

 Let’s say you want to use this image as a full page background on your website:

 <img src="{{ site.baseurl }}/images/1920x1080.jpg" />
 `1920x1080.jpg (22 KB)`

-`22 KB` isn't too bad, but stick a few images like this on the page and things start to add up.
+To reduce the file size and support scaling, it would be ideal to use a vector format, but sadly mesh gradients are not supported in SVG or CSS.

+Thankfully, there's another way to achieve both a small file size and scaling using a raster image.

-Here’s how you can significantly reduce the file size:
+Here’s how it works:
 1. Downsample the image so its dimensions are `32x18`
 1. Export the image as a PNG.
 The resulting file <img src="{{ site.baseurl }}/images/32x18.png" /> should be around `1 KB`.
 1. Use the `32x18` image as a CSS background image that covers its container: